Create an elastic node pool with a custom image

 systemctl restart systemd-modules-load.service

-4. Run the following command to configure the kernel parameters required by containerd:
+4. Configure the kernel parameters required by containerd:

 cat <<EOF | sudo tee /etc/sysctl.d/99-kubernetes-cri.conf